 “I [Nas] was proposed at a very young age.
-I was just going to do a small civil ceremony first.
-I was working at a bar in Toronto with Kwan and Off, who both also worked there.
-I explained how I needed a bouquet for the civil ceremony because I wanted to look legit, and I kept complaining that I didn’t like anything I saw at a price that I wanted.
-Kwan said, “it’s okay I’ll make you one”.
+I planned a small civil ceremony while working at a bar in Toronto along Kwan and Off.
+We required a bouquet for my special day and I kept complaining that I didn’t like anything I saw at a price that I wanted.
+And Kwan recommened, “it’s okay I’ll make you one”.

 She showed up with a beautiful bouquet and I suggested she do it as a business.
 It was really during Covid when we all got laid off from the bar that we said maybe we should focus our efforts on this company.
 With the success of the first product, we decided to do it.
 We opened our first retail store in July of 2020, and then we opened a second location in the East End”.

 “A big thing that put us on the map that was lacking in the Toronto flower market was to have a flower bar.
 Kwan found that she enjoyed doing it as a hobby but didn’t want to go and just buy bundles of the same flower.
 She said that she would like to pick individual stems which is what we do at Thyme Studio and a lot of people love it.

 It’s also the dynamic of the owners, we all have very different strengths and weaknesses, which combine and make a strong team.
 Kwan and Off are highly creative yet in completely different ways, while I come from a business/operations background.
 It meshes together to make a great team.

 We believe in what we do and we love what we do and that really portrays in the work that we produce.
 Kwan has magic hands and when she makes anything we are shocked, so that’s also part of the success.
 Of course our team, again we take pride in our company.
 When people work for us they really give it their all”.

 How has pandemic affected business: